stefanoverna/graphql8/guides/mutations/mutation_classes.md

 ## Auto-loading arguments

-In most cases, a GraphQL mutation will act against a given global relay ID.
+In most cases, a GraphQL8 mutation will act against a given global relay ID.
 Loading objects from these global relay IDs can require a lot of boilerplate code in the mutation's resolver.

 An alternative approach is to use the `loads:` argument when defining the argument: